flatlinediver/react-spinner/README.md

 - `ReactSpinner` - main Spinner component
 - `SpinnerProvider` - Spinner context Provider
 - `DEFAULT_SPINNER_VALUES` - Spinner default values
-- `SpinnerContext` - `Deprecated`  Spinner context Provider (will be removed in the next release)

 ### Available props

 - `position` - 'fixed', 'absolute' or 'static'.
 Spinner position based on the first relative parent. `Default: 'static'`
 - `center` -  boolean.
 Centers spinner based on the first relative parent.
 Ignored when position is set to 'static'. `Default: false`
-- `top` -  string (5px / 1em) / zero (0).
+- `top` -  string (number + valid css unit) / zero (0) / 'auto'.
 Spinner top based on the first relative parent.
 Ignored when position is set to 'static' or center is true. `Default: auto`
-- `right` -  string (5px / 1em) / zero (0).
+- `right` -  string (number + valid css unit) / zero (0) / 'auto'.
 Spinner right based on the first relative parent.
 Ignored when position is set to 'static' or center is true. `Default: auto`
-- `bottom` -  string (5px / 1em) / zero (0).
+- `bottom` -  string (number + valid css unit) / zero (0) / 'auto'.
 Spinner bottom based on the first relative parent.
 Ignored when position is set to 'static' or center is true. `Default: auto`
-- `left` -  string (5px / 1em) / zero (0).
+- `left` -  string (number + valid css unit) / zero (0) / 'auto'.
 Spinner left based on the first relative parent.
 Ignored when position is set to 'static' or center is true. `Default: auto`
-- `colors` -  string ('#ff0') / array of strings (['papayawhip', 'palevioletred']).Either fix stroke color or array of colors to be animated (timing is based on the array's length).
-Note: max-length is 4 and wrong colors throw an error. `Default: ['#222', '#aaa']`
+- `colors` -  string ('#ff0') / array of strings (['papayawhip', 'palevioletred']).
+Either fix stroke color or array of colors to be animated (timing is based on the array's length).
+Note: max-length is 4 (leftover colors are trimmed) and wrong colors won't show the spinner, but won't throw an error either. `Default: ['#222', '#aaa']`
 - `speed` -  'slow', 'fast', 'normal'.
-Spinner animation timing. `Default: 'normal'`
+Spinner animation timing.
+Maps to 1.5ms, 2.5ms and 2ms, respectively. `Default: 'normal'`
 - `size` -  number mapped to px. `Default: 32`
 - `thick` -  boolean.
 Spinner stroke-width. `Default false`
 - `edges` -  'square', 'round'.
 Spinner stroke-linecap. `Default: 'round'`

+### To-dos
+Coverage is fairly good, but it can be improved.
+Specially for helpers, colors and proper css units